 If It Worked So Well We Wouldn’t Be Here

-Your actions can vary depending on what is exactly wrong with your existing choice of the target market.
+Your actions can vary depending on what exactly is wrong with your existing choice of the target market.
 Here are a few examples:

 That is, these prospects are not likely to become customers anyway.
 If the problem you started with was that you couldn’t convert well in your previous target audience, continuing to try won’t help you much.

 If this is the case for you, you shouldn’t waste sales and marketing resources on trying to sell something that isn’t really selling, or to the wrong audience.
-It most likely will continue to not work, so any effort you put into it is truly wasting your time.
+It most likely will continue not to work, so any effort you put into it is truly wasting your time.

 The best thing to do here is to understand that they were never really yours and let go without fear.